liujunlingx/parser/README.md

 # parser
-this project is designed to parse a script like this
+This project is designed to parse a script like this, similar to what [velocity](https://velocity.apache.org/) can do.
 ```
 #GET
 #set($a = 1)